jakartaee/jakarta.ee/content/committees/specification/tckprocess/index.md

 either "A1" OR "A2" for "x".

-Since this line of thinking might be applied to cases that aren't quite as straightfoward as this example, care should be taken when using this approach.
+Since this line of thinking might be applied to cases that aren't quite as straightforward as this example, care should be taken when using this approach.
 A particular danger is that an implementation that has already demonstrated compliance before the challenge was raised might actually not pass the new, modified test.